Some Freedom Dreams

 —Where you from?

-That question again.
-His stretched his hand out to meet mine.
-In that moment, I wished my hands were holding something, like Samira’s hand, or my husband’s, or a bag requiring both hands.
-Then I turned and saw Samira watching us from the other side of the room.
-It was hard to tell what that smile and that thumbs-up meant.
-I lost her, and then she was standing behind me and I could feel her breathing at the back of my neck.
+He stretched his hand, asking to meet mine.
+I wished my hands were holding something like Samira’s hand, or my husband’s, or a bag requiring both hands.
+I saw Samira watching us from the other side of the room.
+It was hard to tell what that smile and the thumbs-up meant.
+I lost her, then she was standing behind me and I could feel her breathing at the back of my neck.

 —You’ve met the Renaissance man, she said.